 Various Techniques of eKYC

 The need to adapt is also required to meet the standards of the traditional verification security measures.
-With the help of AI and machine learning, facial recognition via video and by submitting your ID document are great eKYC methods that provide quick and accurate results.
+With the help of AI and machine learning, facial recognition via video and submitting your ID document are great eKYC methods that provide quick and accurate results.
+Since it’s much harder to falsify videos than still images or selfies, videos lower the risk of fraud.
+This method adds a liveness factor, ensuring that the video can’t be pre-recorded.
+There are two main types of eKYC:

 One of the other well-known eKYC practices is document verification.
-A capture of your ID, driver’s license, passport, or residence permit allows you to determine if the submitted photo shows an authentic document quickly.
+Capturing your ID, driver’s license, passport, or residence permit allows you to determine if the submitted photo shows an authentic document quickly.
+At iDenfy, it takes up to 30 seconds to complete the whole ID verification process.
 Of course, a real document doesn’t automatically give you the green light – the information needs to be valid; otherwise, you’re dealing with a forged document.

 To find out what’s next for Identity Verification, try out a free demo.